statelyai/xstate/docs/guides/context.md

 ```

 - Ideally, the `context` should be representable as a plain JavaScript object; i.e., it should be serializable as JSON.
+- Since `assign()` actions are _raised_, the context is updated before other actions are executed.
+This means that other actions within the same step will get the _updated_ `context` rather than what it was before the `assign()` action was executed.
+You shouldn't rely on action order for your states, but keep this in mind.